 Funny you should ask.
 In fact, one of the most famous of all biologists did just that.
 One could be forgiven for describing Stephen Jay Gould as the Carl Sagan of the evolutionary biology world: a great communicator of the arcane.
 There can be no question that Gould’s hypotheses have stimulated minds to think about evolution in new and exciting ways, and to question established evolutionary paradigms, for decades.
 Probably the greatest accolade I’ve gotten in my short career was from a reviewer who compared my Black Queen Hypothesis to Gould’s classic Spandrels of San Marcos paper.
 And the fascinating argument between Gould and Simon Conway Morris over the lessons of the Burgess Shale fossils – which I first discovered taking Invertebrate Zoology from Joe Dirnberger at Kennesaw State University in North Georgia – might be the reason I drifted farther and farther from fish farming into the fever swamp of evolutionary theory.

 But for all of Gould’s contributions, he flat-out fucking lied about race research.
-Because he was a true-blue lefty, and it just couldn’t be the case that genetics, and not the vile bourgeoisie, was responsible for the dominance of some human lineages over others.
+Because he was a true-blue lefty, and it just couldn’t be the case that genetics, and not the vile bourgeoisie, was responsible for at least some of the differential success of some human lineages over others.
 And in the process of lying, he falsely denigrated the work of another scientist, Samuel George Morton, who conveniently wasn’t alive to defend himself against charges of pernicious racism.
 Just to top everything off, Gould did this in a book, The Mismeasure of Man, which has sold bajillions of copies and is still read and enjoyed by happily ignorant leftists to this day.
 Without, I might add, the big fat “Retraction” stamp across the cover it so richly deserves.

 The fact that I know Number Twos exist is a serious problem for me.
 I’m annoyed by hypocrisy, but political lying is an affront to everything I believe in.
 It pisses on science, on the principles of liberty at the heart of what I believe it means to be an American, on simple human decency and collegiality.
 My observation of the world of “race realism” is that it’s a robust, debate-filled community where people are open to data and alternative hypotheses – quite the opposite of what one would expect from a bunch of racists just trying to prop up their prejudices.
 Consider this well-researched article (critical of the “strong racial IQ” hypothesis) from Ron Unz in The American Conservative or Razib Khan’s gestalt examination of SNP data to determine if there are real biological differences between continent-scale races.